panzerdp/dmitripavlutin.com/content/posts/057-type-checking/index.md

 const myCustomCat = new Cat('Scratchy');
 ```

 `Pet` class defines a method named `Symbol.hasInstance`.
-The method receives the constructor parameter, and it should return a boolean indicating whether the current instance has `constructor` parameter as a constructor.
+The method receives the constructor parameter, and it should return a boolean indicating whether the current instance has a `constructor` parameter as a constructor.

 Let's try again to use `instanceof` to detect the constructor of `myCustomCat`: